K1NXZ/TOTPGen/README.md

 # TOTPGen

-TOTPGen is a lightweight and open-source web tool designed specifically for development purposes.
-It allows developers to quickly save TOTP (Time-based One-Time Password) secrets locally.
-This tool simplifies the process of managing TOTP tokens during development and testing, ensuring ease and convenience for developers.
+TOTPGen is a lightweight and open-source web tool developed with [Vite](https://vitejs.dev/), [React](https://reactjs.org/), and [shadcn/ui](https://ui.shadcn.com/), designed specifically for developers.
+It enables developers to save TOTP (Time-based One-Time Password) secrets locally, simplifying the process of managing TOTP tokens during development and testing.

 ## Features